Philip-Otter/LazyAdmin/README.md

 # LazyAdmin
-LazyAdmin is an administrator's or technician's offline default credential lookup
+LazyAdmin is an administrator's or technician's offline default credential lookup tool

 ## Requires:
 Python 3.X